 …in 1910, American Express began advertising money orders as an “acceptable Christmas gift.”
 Western Union improved on the idea by creating distinctive telegrams for sending money for special occasions, while greeting card companies started selling decorative money holders for birthdays and holidays.

 Thus the “money holder” card was born:

 And what do you think these really are?

 While it may seem obvious to many of us now that gift certificates and money holders exist, Zelizer shows that these objects have a cultural history, devised to solve a particular problem that emerged with the spread of a wage-based economy.

 Via Kieran at OrgTheory.
-Originally posted in 2010.Lisa Wade is a professor of sociology at Occidental College.
+Originally posted in 2010.Lisa Wade is a professor of sociology at Occidental College and the author of Gender: Ideas, Interactions, Institutions, with Myra Marx Ferree.
 You can follow her on Twitter and Facebook.